-Commercial placements of the second generation system include the Workstation, sale of the Disposables, and a service plan.
-The Workstation is operational without any significant customization or modification, and the Disposables are specialized consumables that are readily available for purchase from us.
-Therefore, revenue from the sale of a Workstation is recognized after the customer commits to purchase the Workstation and the workstation is delivered, which is when title is transferred.
+Sales of our Workstation and Disposables are accounted for in accordance with ASC Topic 606 - Revenue from Contracts with Customers to depict the transfer of control to our customers in an amount reflecting the consideration to which we expect to be entitled to.
+Revenue from the sale of a Workstation is recognized after a customer commits to purchase the Workstation and the Workstation is delivered, which is when title is transferred.
 Disposables are identified as a separate performance obligation, and therefore, revenue from the sale of Disposables is recognized when the Disposables are delivered to the customer and title is transferred.